vineethrp/linux-kernel/Documentation/RCU/listRCU.rst

 Example 4: Eliminating Stale Data
 ---------------------------------

-The auditing exampes above tolerates stale data, as do most algorithms that are tracking external state.
-Because there is a delay from the time the external state changes before Linux becomes aware of the change, additional RCU-induced staleness is normally not a problem.
+The auditing examples above tolerates stale data, as do most algorithms that are tracking external state.
+Because there is a delay from the time the external state changes before Linux becomes aware of the change, additional RCU-induced staleness is generally not a problem.

 However, there are many examples where stale data cannot be tolerated.
 One example in the Linux kernel is the System V IPC (see the ipc_lock() function in ipc/util.c).
-This code checks a "deleted" flag under a per-entry spinlock, and, if the "deleted" flag is set, pretends that the entry does not exist.
-For this to be helpful, the search function must return holding the per-entry spinlock, as ipc_lock() does in fact do.
+This code checks a *deleted* flag under a per-entry spinlock, and, if the *deleted* flag is set, pretends that the entry does not exist.
+For this to be helpful, the search function must return holding the per-entry lock, as ipc_lock() does in fact do.

 .. _quick_quiz:

-Quick Quiz:  Why does the search function need to return holding the
+Quick Quiz:
-	per-entry lock for this deleted-flag technique to be helpful?
+	Why does the search function need to return holding the per-entry lock for this deleted-flag technique to be helpful?

 :ref:`Answer to Quick Quiz <quick_quiz_answer>`

-If the system-call audit module were to ever need to reject stale data, one way to accomplish this would be to add a "deleted" flag and a "lock" spinlock to the audit_entry structure, and modify audit_filter_task() as follows::
+If the system-call audit module were to ever need to reject stale data, one way to accomplish this would be to add a *deleted* flag and a *lock* spinlock to the audit_entry structure, and modify audit_filter_task() as follows::